HyperDevil/garni-weewx/README.md

 The driver has been tested with:

-* Garni 3075 Arcus Pro Wi-Fi
+* Garni 3075 Arcus 2NG outdoor Sensors
-* Garni Lightning Sensor
+* Garni Lightning Sensor 072L
+* Garni Temperature Sensors 056H
-* Garni WBGT Sensor
+* Garni GTway Plus

 Other WSLink-compatible Garni stations may work as well.